Yogesh-K-Matkar/react_concept_react_app/README.md

 #### REDUX :-

-    Redux is a predictable state container for JavaScript applications.
+   Redux is used mainly for large application having higher number of component hierarchy.
+   In Redux data/state flow in one-direction from Parent to Target Child.

+   **Redux Store**:- Store all data in one places and share share data as per required by components.

+   Redux works based on 3 parts:-
+      - Store:- All data in one place.
+      - Action:- What different action perform on data such as add,increment,decrement, etc
+      - Reducer:-

    It helps you manage the state of your application in a centralized way, making it easier to reason about and debug.

    Redux follows a unidirectional data flow, where the state is stored in a single immutable object called the "store".

    Actions are dispatched to modify the state, and components can subscribe to changes in the state.

 #### Redux Toolkit(RTK) :-